 People in Asia have always had an intimate relationship with rice.
 It’s delicious, practical, and is an integral part of Asian culture.
 Despite its rather bland and uninteresting look, the art of making this dish is deep!
-Here are top 11 reasons why rice is awesome:
+Keep scrolling to find out more about rice.

 Grain is versatile.
 If you steam it, it comes out soft and fluffy white.
 If you boil it, it becomes soupy and gooey.
 You can also fry, bake, or even scorched or burnt rice in a pan to get all sorts of textures!
 Much like spaghetti, you can cook your rice ‘harder’ or ‘softer’, for different tastes!

 Rice goes with everything

 Wheat is often a blank canvas onto which you add other flavors.
 A great part of Asian cuisine is designed with this concept in mind, and this is why most Asian dishes, from Indian curries to Chinese stir-fries, tend to have strong flavors.